binaryphile/docker-pgsql/README.md

 ### Prepping the source

-Edit `prep.sh` to specify the Postgresql version you want.
-The source for your version must be available on the Postgresql ftp server.
+Edit `prep.sh` to specify the PostgreSQL version you want.
+The source for your version must be available on the PostgreSQL ftp server.
 You can find the url in the file.

 Run `./prep.sh`, which will download the sources and untar them.

-### Installing Postgresql
+### Installing PostgreSQL

 Decide which version of ubuntu you want to install from.
 Precise is recommended.
 If you use quantal, edit `sources.list` to change the